#

 Configuration

 By default, UniConfig shell is disabled.
-To enable it, configuration parameter 'cliShell/sshServer/enabled' must be set to 'true' in the 'config/lighty-uniconfig-config.json' file.
+To enable it, the configuration parameter 'cliShell/sshServer/enabled' must be set to 'true' in the 'config/lighty-uniconfig-config.json' file.

 #

-Navigation in the shell
+Navigating in the shell

-- CTRl-L is used for clearing of the shell screen.
+- CTRL-L clears the shell screen.

 #